albifnt/Thermal-Energy-Storage-Simulation/README.md

 #### Exact_solution
 <p align="justify">
 This Matlab script can be used to draw the thermocline of the charging phase in order to compare it with the exact solution.
 The graph contains the plot of the exact solution and another one obtained from a simulation with n_cells=50.
-Before running this script, it is necessary that the user has run **Simulation()**.
+Before running this script, it is necessary that the user has run <b>Simulation()</b>.
 </p>

 #### Fluid_GRS – Solid_GRS
 <p align="justify">
 This two Matlab scripts are used to carry on the Grid Refinement Study for the solid and the fluid.
 They plot the graphs of the Error and of the actual order of accuracy as functions of the grid spacing.
 Furthermore, a graph shows how the manufactured solution approximate the exact solution.
-Before running these scripts, it is necessary that the user has run **Order_Verification_Study()**.
+Before running these scripts, it is necessary that the user has run <b>Order_Verification_Study()</b>.
 </p>

 #### Storage_Design_Study
 <p align="justify">
 This Matlab script allows to draw Exergy Efficiency, the Capacity Factor and the Temperature increase from the Storage Design Study.
-Before running this script, it is necessary that the user has run **Storage_Design_Study**.
+Before running this script, it is necessary that the user has run <b>Storage_Design_Study</b>.
 </p>

 #### Temperature_evolution